Best Sites for Finding an Apartment in Spain

 At the same time that it can be of benefit to you to deal with an average person rather than a real estate agent or seasoned landlord, keep in mind that the ads and photos you find on Milanuncios will probably not be as professional (and therefore it may be worth it to see a place in person before discounting it).
 Likewise, be especially prepared to repeat yourself in case the person you call struggles to understand your foreign accent accent.

 Some Important Side-Notes

-it While it may be tempting to find and agree to rent a place before you move to Spain, I REALLY recommend you wait until you can meet the person (or agency), see the place in person, and sign an official contract.
+While it may be tempting to find and agree to rent a place before you move to Spain, I REALLY recommend you wait until you can meet the person (or agency), see the place in person, and sign an official contract.
 Although I know a few people who have had success taking care of everything in advance, more often than not it’s hard to tell if the person you are speaking with is legitimate and if the flat is really in good conditions and worth your money (assuming it exists).

 While you’re still in your home country, you can certainly start browsing the above websites―even just for the fun and excitement―but I wouldn’t bother starting to contact anyone until you arrive (or just a few days before).
 Simply put: it’s not necessary, especially because sometimes the places that you see online this week will no longer be available next week).
-No matter what you choose to do, be very leery about transferring money and do not share your bank details!
+No matter what you choose to do, be very leery about transferring money and do not share your credit card details!
 Unfortunately, there are people who will take advantage of your position as a foreigner who may not understand the process well.

 If you do some researching ahead of time, I personally believe you will have no problem finding the right place for you within a week.
 I’ve personally never spent more than three days touring places, typically moving in within one-to-three days after that.
 The process moves quickly and so it’s just not worth the risk of agreeing to rent a flat from abroad.
 Besides, with these websites at your fingertips, you’re now prepared to do it as a local!